The Travellers (Canadian band): Origins and early success (1953–1960)

 The group was formed as a result of singalongs at Camp Naivelt, a Jewish socialist vacation community that is operated by the United Jewish Peoples' Order in the village of Norval located west of Brampton, Ontario.
 Pete Seeger was a regular visitor to the camp and encouraged the group.

 Founding members of the group – all Jewish Torontonians who met as children at the camp – were Jerry Gray, Sid Dolgay, Helen Gray (Jerry's sister), Jerry Goodis, and Oscar Ross.
 The group originally considered calling itself "The Beavers", a Canadian play on the name of the American folk group The Weavers.
 Instead, they went with the Travellers, obliquely referencing their status as "fellow travellers", i.e. leftists.

 The group started singing outside the camp at labour events in the Toronto area, and at strikes and protests.
 Helen Gray left the group in 1954 to get married, and was replaced by Simone Johnston who had also attended Camp Naivelt with the others, although she was not Jewish.
 As well, from 1954 to 1961, Toronto musician, composer and advertising executive Samuel Goldberg was instrumental in working with the Travellers as their artistic director and agent.
 He enabled them to have their television debut and several appearances on CBC-TV musical programs.
 They made their debut on Canadian television in 1954 and, in 1956, achieved national exposure when they reached the finals of CBC Television's Pick the Stars contest.
 By this point, Ross had dropped out of the group to become a mime, replaced for a time by Marty Meslin.
 Meslin himself dropped out of the Travellers in 1957 and was not replaced.

 After these personnel changes, for their first three albums (released between 1958 and 1961), the group was a quartet of Jerry Gray (banjo, lead vocal), Sid Dolgay (mandocello), Jerry Goodis (tenor vocal) and Simone Johnston (soprano vocal).
 Jack Lander accompanied the group on bass for their recordings (and many live appearances) through the mid-1960s, but was not an official member of the group.
 Goldberg was musical director on their first three albums, Across Canada with the Travellers (1958), The Travellers Sing Songs of North America (1959), and Quilting Bee (1960).
-For these and all subsequent releases, The Travellers generally recorded a mix of traditional songs (with an emphasis on Canadian folk songs), and covers of songs by folk artists like Woody Guthrie, Lee Hays and Huddie Ledbetter.
+For these and all subsequent releases, The Travellers generally recorded a mix of traditional songs (with an emphasis on Canadian folk songs), and covers of songs by folk artists like Woody Guthrie, Lee Hays, and Huddie Ledbetter.
 Their most well-known recording from this era (included on their debut album) was a version of Guthrie's "This Land Is Your Land", adapted by the group to reference Canadian sights and places.
+Seeger 'gave' the song to The Travellers when The Weavers were black listed on American radio and their version of the song could not be distributed.